-The National Museum of the U.S. Air Force is reopening two galleries on a limited basis due to popular demand.
+The National Museum of the U.S. Air Force says work on a new building can go ahead in southwest Ohio.

 Work on the $35.4 million expansion project was held up after another contractor filed a protest of the award to Turner Construction Co.
 But the U.S. Army Corps of Engineers reviewed the bid award and rejected the protest.